ForestKatsch/forestkatsch.com/content/transcription/tom-mueller-interview-2017-05-02.md

 > Here's another question from *[name redacted]*: a common misconception about early rocket science is that people didn't understand Newton's third law of motion and thought that the rocket fuel needed something to push against.
 Therefore, nothing could travel through the vacuum of space.
 Is this still a common misconception, and are there any other common misconceptions like that that you try and educate the public on?

 Yes. *[laughter]* But it's funny; we're in the era of disinformation.
 You can find all kinds of people that think the earth is flat.
 And nothing you can tell them will convince them that it's not.
 And it's those people that you just don't want to waste your time with them.
 But I've seen people say, like I've seen Quora answers that, they're still saying that rocket engines can work in space when it's clearly impossible because they have nothing to push against.
-Which is just, uh, it's just so easily provable *[laughs]* it's.. you know, it's ridiculous.
+Which is just, uh, it's just so easily provable *[laughs]* it's... you know, it's ridiculous.
 But think of it this way: this is the way I always explain it to people.
 If you're sitting in a wagon with a bunch of bricks, and you pick up a brick and throw it out the back of the wagon, you know, it'll move you.
 Right?
 You can move yourself by throwing bricks out of the wagon.
 So you're not pushing against anything; you're pushing against the brick.
 That's what the rocket engine is doing.

 I'll give you an example.
 The Merlin engine, the current version of the rocket engine, basically throws 800 pounds per second of bricks out the back at about, uh, ten thousand five hundred feet per second.
 So if you're throwing eight hundred pounds of bricks at Mach 10 out of the back of your wagon, you're going to get a lot of thrust out of it.
 That's how a rocket engine works.